 Tents for camping in the cold

-If you aren’t looking to purchase a new tent such as a hot tent (which comes fitted with a stove jack to put a chimney through for a wood burning stove) or a 4-season tent appropriate for winter camping, check out these other considerations below.
+If you aren’t looking to purchase a new tent such as a hot tent (which comes fitted with a stove jack to put a chimney through for a wood burning stove) or an expensive 4-season tent appropriate for winter camping, check out these other considerations below.

 Your tent size

-A three season tent will help keep you warm if you’re camping in the cold.
+A three season tent will help keep you warm if you’re camping in the cool weather.
 Obviously, four season tents would be best for sub freezing temperatures, but they are rather expensive.

 When considering your tent, keep in mind that the larger the tent, the more area you will have to heat.
 Try using the smallest tent possible and keep your gear in your vestibule or vehicle.